Overview

 Community Partners

-The Cleveland Clinic Cancer Community Outreach Team strives to preserve our mission to decrease cancer disparities by breaking down barriers to care, improving access to care, and promoting and providing screening and prevention tools to the community.
+The Cleveland Clinic Cancer Community Outreach Team strives to preserve our mission to decrease differences in health outcomes by breaking down barriers to care, improving access to care, and promoting and providing screening and prevention tools to the community.
 The dedication and commitment of our partners enhances the community’s ability to access affordable cancer screenings.
 Our partners provide access, resources, and recommendations for patients to receive cancer screenings.
-Through successful partnerships, cancer screening rates have increased in many of our underserved communities
+Through successful partnerships, cancer screening rates have increased in many of our communities that face limited access to services.

 We are always accepting new community partnerships that are concerned about the well-being of our communities, willing to collaborate with healthcare programming, and make real positive change throughout the Greater Cleveland area.
 Some examples of successful partnerships include barbershops/ beauty salons, faith-based organizations, community establishments, government leaders, and more!
 As a partner, we will ask you to assist with volunteers, event hosting and promotion, cancer awareness programming, speaking opportunities, and providing access to educational resources/materials.